Tint Journal Logo

 Bio

-Jee Ann Guibone is a writer and English teacher from the Philippines.
-She earned her teaching degree from Xavier University-Ateneo de Cagayan and her master's degree in creative writing from Teesside University.
-She writes about life in the Philippines, whether it’s about the mundane or the macabre — and sometimes, it’s a little bit of both.
+Jee Ann Guibone is a writer and teacher from the Philippines.
+She earned her Bachelor’s degree in education from Xavier University-Ateneo de Cagayan and her Master's degree in creative writing from Teesside University.
+She writes stories that reflect and challenge identity and self-discovery in the Philippines and abroad.

 Q&A